 Working with patients

-Pfizer believes it is important to provide financial support to these organisations to help them provide these support services.
-We also provide funding to patient organisations when we collaborate or partner with them on specific projects where there is a shared area of interest.
-Patient organisations also want and need to know about new medicines that might benefit the patients they represent.
+Patient organisations also often want and need to know about new medicines that might benefit the patients they represent.
 If they ask us for this information we are happy to provide it within the regulatory constraints we face.

 How does Pfizer ensure transparency in its work with patient organisations?

 Transparency is at the heart of our approach when working with patient organisations.
 Our systems and processes support high standards of compliance and governance, and there are high expectations on our staff to act with integrity.

 In providing funding or working with patient organisations, Pfizer’s guiding principle is to ensure that the organisation’s independence is never compromised.
 If this is put at risk, then credibility starts to be lost on both sides and this helps no one.
 We feel passionately that relationships with patient organisations are both valuable and essential, and by operating with a high degree of transparency, we can be confident and proud of the relationships we have developed.

 As a member of The Association of the British Pharmaceutical Industry (ABPI), we must declare a list of patient organisations to which we provide financial support and/or significant non-financial support, including a description of the nature of the support and its monetary value.
 For significant non-financial support which cannot be assigned a meaningful monetary value, we are required to describe clearly the non-monetary value that the organisation receives.

 We are also required to provide a list of patient organisations we have engaged to provide significant contracted services, including a description of the nature of the services provided.